zulfadlizainal/goran/README.md

 ## goran

-<mark>goran</mark> is 4G/5G radio access network tools that commonly used by telecom RF engineers.
+`goran` is 4G/5G radio access network tools that commonly used by telecom RF engineers.
 Written in Go.

 #### Supported Packages and Functions